Can You Lose Your Salvation? A Critique of Calvinism's Answer

 And IF genuine Christians could truly fall away, it would be bad and lead to chaos, such as having to crucify Jesus over and over again.
 So thank God we can't.

-However, if - and that's a big "IF" - if it is possible for a person to be a genuine believer and then to lose their salvation, I would have to say that the only possible way that could happen is if someone who truly knows and has lived the Gospel Truth makes a deliberate, conscious, fully-knowledgeable choice to reject it.
+[However, if - and that's a big "IF" - if it is possible for a person to be a genuine believer and then to lose their salvation, I would have to say that the only possible way that could happen is if someone who truly knows and has lived the Gospel Truth makes a deliberate, conscious, fully-knowledgeable choice to reject it.

-If you are truly concerned about "losing your salvation," then you probably aren't one of the ones at risk of losing your salvation, because you are concerned about keeping it.
-Whereas those who could "lose it" - if we even can - aren't bothered about the idea of losing it.
-In fact, they want to lose it.
-So if you are concerned, then relax.
-Your concern shows that you don't need to be concerned.
+If you are truly concerned about "losing your salvation," then you aren't at risk of losing your salvation, because you are concerned about keeping it.
+Whereas those who could truly "lose salvation" (if we even can, which I don't think is probable) aren't bothered at all about the idea of losing it because they want to lose it, they willingly reject it.

-Believers will still sin from time to time.
+Of course, believers will still sin from time to time.
 But our sins have already been paid for on the cross.
 They are forgiven.
 And the Holy Spirit will convict us when we've done wrong and will help us make it right and will help us grow in righteousness over our lifetimes.

 A genuine believer might struggle - WILL STRUGGLE - but their life will be a slow, steady march towards the Lord, even though there will be twists and turns and setbacks.
 Their life will show fruit.
 It will show a tendency toward obedience, conviction when we sin, a desire to make things right with the Lord and to deepen our relationship with Him, a desire to live more and more like Christ.

 But we don't do these things to earn or keep our salvation, we do them because we are saved, because the Spirit guides us in these things.
 It is the natural outworking of our salvation, of the Holy Spirit living in us.
-So if someone claims to be a believer but shows no fruit, no obedience, no concern for reflecting Jesus, then they should seriously ask themselves if they are truly a believer, if they truly want Jesus more than their own sin.

-[Since we are in Hebrews, also note Hebrews 3:14 ...
+And since we are in Hebrews, also note Hebrews 3:14 ...
 "We have come to share in Christ if we hold firmly till the end the confidence we had at first."
 Some say this means we can lose salvation by not holding firm till the end.
 I, however, believe this chapter is about two things (at least):

-It's a warning to unbelievers to not remain in their unbelief.
-And it's not about the salvation of individual people (meaning individual people have to hold firmly till the end), but that it's specifically talking about the Jews as a people holding firmly to the truth they had in the beginning (and possibly even coming back to it after having drifted away).
+And it's not about the salvation of individual people (meaning individual people have to hold firmly till the end), but it's specifically talking about the Jews as a people holding firmly to the truth they had in the beginning (and possibly even coming back to it after having drifted away).

 Verse 16 and on refers to their history in Egypt and wandering the desert, about what happened to those who disobeyed and rebelled.
 And I think Hebrews is warning the Jews to go back to their roots, to what the forefathers knew and believed about God in the beginning, before they fell away as a people.
-It's not about the possibility of individuals losing their salvation because they failed to hold firmly till the end.
-It's a warning to the Jews about holding firmly to the truth they had at first.]

-2. 1 Peter 1:3-5: "In his great mercy he has given us new birth into a living hope through the resurrection of Jesus Christ from the dead, and into an inheritance that can never perish, spoil or fade - kept in heaven for you, who through faith are shielded by God's power until the coming of the salvation that is ready to be revealed at the last time."
+3. 1 Peter 1:3-5: "In his great mercy he has given us new birth into a living hope through the resurrection of Jesus Christ from the dead, and into an inheritance that can never perish, spoil or fade - kept in heaven for you, who through faith are shielded by God's power until the coming of the salvation that is ready to be revealed at the last time."

 Some people (Arminians, for sure) believe our full "salvation" isn't acquired until a later date, because this verse says our "salvation" is coming and will be revealed at the last time.
 Therefore, they conclude that we have to keep working for it, because it's not fully here yet.
 And until it is, we can lose it by falling away.